RasppleII/a2server/docs/ivanx/index.md

 <a name="a2server_next_steps" />
-Once you\'ve got it set up, here are next steps:
+Once you've got it set up, here are next steps:

 [Attach your Apple II to your local network](a2server_lan.md)